Back to all blogs

 A true food allergy involves the immune system producing IgE (Immunoglobulin E) antibodies.
 These reactions are typically rapid, occurring within seconds or minutes.
 They can be severe and, in some cases, fatal.

-Important Safety Note: If you experience swelling of the lips, face, or throat, difficulty breathing, wheezing, a sudden drop in blood pressure, or collapse after eating, this may be anaphylaxis.
+Important Safety Note: If you experience swelling of the lips, face, or throat, difficulty breathing, wheezing, or collapse after eating, this may be anaphylaxis.
 Do not use an intolerance test.
 Call 999 or go to your nearest A&E immediately.
 These symptoms require urgent medical intervention and a follow-up with a specialist allergy clinic via your GP.

 Food Intolerance (Non-IgE)